-There is a demand for manufacturing 2D materials with the ultimate quality of single crystals and arbitrary size.
-Usually, epitaxial growth is considered the method of choice1 in prepar-ing single crystalline thin films but it in turn requires single crystal substrates for deposition.
-Here we present a different approach and report synthesis of single-crystal-like monolayer graphene films on polycrystalline substrates.
-Technological realization of the proposed method resembles Czochralski process and is based on the evolutionary selection2 approach which is now realized in the 2D geometry.
-The method relies on “self-selection” of the fastest growing domain orienta-tion that eventually overwhelms the slower growing domains and yields a single crystal continuous 2D film.
-Here we have used it to synthesize foot long graphene films with rates up to 2.5 cm/h which possess the quality of single crystal.
-We anticipate that the proposed approach can be readily adopted for synthesis of other 2D materials and heterostructures.
+There is a demand for the manufacture of two-dimensional (2D) materials with high-quality single crystals of large size.
+Usually, epitaxial growth is considered the method of choice1 in preparing single-crystalline thin films, but it requires single-crystal substrates for deposition.
+Here we present a different approach and report the synthesis of single-crystal-like monolayer graphene films on polycrystalline substrates.
+The technological realization of the proposed method resembles the Czochralski process and is based on the evolutionary selection2 approach, which is now realized in 2D geometry.
+The method relies on ‘self-selection’ of the fastest-growing domain orientation, which eventually overwhelms the slower-growing domains and yields a single-crystal continuous 2D film.
+Here we have used it to synthesize foot-long graphene films at rates up to 2.5 cm h−1 that possess the quality of a single crystal.
+We anticipate that the proposed approach could be readily adopted for the synthesis of other 2D materials and heterostructures.